FailAcademy/learning/wdp-vancouver/_slides/week-05/04-performance.md

 - Don't use inline styles on your elements
 - Avoid div-itis (important for a11y too)
 - Remove commented-out code in production environments
+- **Always test with the W3C Validator!**
+   If you have invalid HTML the browser will try to fix the errors however this can slow down the site significantly.
+[W3C Validator](https://validator.w3.org/)

 ---
 class: center, middle